 Souvenir de Spa for Cello & Piano, Op.2

 Here is another fine virtuoso recital work which will impress audiences and judges everywhere.
 Souvenir de Spa is just one of several outstanding works of this genre that Servais composed.
+We also offer his Fantasie & Variations on Donizetti's Daughter of the Regiment and also Fantasy on Rossini's Barber of Seville.

 Adrien Francois Servais (1807-1866) was born in the Belgian town of Hal near Brussels.
 As a child he began to study violin, but later switched to the cello, studying at the Brussels Conservatory where he quickly earned the first prize.
 Servais became professor of cello at the Conservatory, but gave up the post after a few years to concentrate on concert tours.
 The scale of his concert career can be gauged by the fact that over a period of forty years, he gave more than ten thousand concerts, visiting virtually every country in Europe.
 Servais is not only an illustrious representative of the 19th century virtuoso-romantic style who made an essential contribution to cello technique, greatly broadening its expressive possibilities.
 His playing and compositions both reflected the tastes of the new epoch, with its romantic fervor.
 Both Paganini and Liszt greatly influenced him.
 Berlioz, Mendelssohn and many others called him “the Paganini of the cello”, however, his performing style as well as his works are closer to the style of Henri Vieuxtemps, with whom he often performed.